 When businesses undergo significant transformations and transitions, such as in mergers and acquisitions, asset dispositions, or business reorganizations, the employee factor is equally as important as the financial and operational aspects of the changed entity.
 Retaining the intellectual capital, client relationships, and institutional knowledge possessed by your employees, while complying with technical and legal requirements associated with change-in-control transactions, is critical for effective business transition.

-Our labor and employment lawyers advise clients with all employee-related issues involved in a business transaction, such as:
+Our Labor, Employment, and Workplace Safety lawyers advise clients with all employee-related issues involved in a business transaction, such as:

 - Review of due diligence materials to assess risk